MicrosoftDocs/azure-devops-docs/docs/user-guide/code-with-git.md

 ## Work with the code

-In the following steps, we'll make a change to the files on your computer, commit the changes locally, and push the commit to the repo that is stored on the server.
-We can then view the changes there.
+In the following steps, we make a change to the files on your computer, commit the changes locally, and push the commit to the repo that is stored on the server.
+We can then view the changes.

 1. Browse to the folder on your computer where you cloned the repo, open the `README.md` file in your editor of choice, and make some changes.
 Then save and close the file.